Morflight/exrep/README.md

    - mysql

    A volume that basically gives you access to the database.
-In case you want a backup, because why not.

    - nginx

-   The server's configuration, only supports http
+   The server's configuration, only supports http !
+For develoment purposes, the port is 8080.
+Yo might want to change that to make it work on a server.

    - php